Does Creatine Cause Acne? Keep Your Skin Healthy

 Here’s the thing: there are plenty of factors that impact the level of acne you’ll find on your skin.
 On top of that (no pun intended) there are numerous kinds of acne.

 While you likely know that there are multiple ways to get acne, like a diet high in sugars and overall bad food, puberty, (the list goes on folks), there’s another risk factor you may not be as familiar with.

 Many people have reported breaking out in acne after taking creatine supplementation.
 So what exactly is creatine and how would it impact your skin?
 Before you start taking anything new, make sure you know the possible side effects, so you can be prepared.

 What is Creatine?

-Creatine is a naturally-occurring substance in your muscles that allows you to produce energy during high-intensity workouts.
-However, some people take creatine supplements to improve bodily performance and build up muscle mass.
-Over time, this can lead to greater gains in terms of lean muscle growth.
+Creatine is a naturally-occurring substance in your muscles that allows you to produce energy during heavy lifting or high-intensity workouts.

 Different Types of Creatine